trendmicro/cloudone-community/readme.md

 ## For Contributors

 We :heart: contributions from the community.
-To submit changes:
+To submit changes, please review the following information.

 ### Contributor Guidelines

-Some tips before you start contributing to this project :
+Some tips before you start contributing to this project:

 - The folder structure convention for this repo is '`/product-name/activity-name/your-script-foldername`'.